Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Further additional settings are generated for making thumbnail parameters configurable (#864).
 * For all view actions there are additional settings generated to control the amount of items per page.
 * Form handlers redirect back to the referer if no `returnTo` parameter is specified (#844).
-* For 1.4 applications a `FeatureActivationHelper` class is created which can be used to disable/enable certain features (categories, attributes, translations, meta data, tree relatives) during runtime (#841).
+* For 1.4 applications a `FeatureActivationHelper` class is created which can be used to disable/enable certain features (categories, attributes, translations, tree relatives) during runtime (#841).
 This is for example useful if you would like to make these features depending on some conditions, like a module variable.
 * Generated applications support category-based permissions now (#842).
 * The geolocation functionality is commented out by default.
 If you need it, you can just activate it in the template by removing the comment (#853).
 * Many minor bugfixes.